 - Academic Year Faculty HR/Payroll Details (faculty only)

 Your First Day

 We suggest that you complete as much of your new hire paperwork as possible before your first day.
 On your first day, you will report to your new office.
-Prior to your start date, HR's Recruitment Leader will contact you to schedule a time for you to visit the Office of Human Resources so you can submit your new hire paperwork, receive your UB network ID, and complete the online portion of the I-9 verification.
+Prior to your start date, HR's Recruitment Leader will contact you to schedule a time for you to visit the Office of Human Resources so you can submit your new hire paperwork and receive your UB network ID.
 You should also bring your I-9 Employment Eligibility Verification documents.
 Our office is located at 1319 North Charles St., 3rd floor.

 Prior to your start date, you will be invited to a meeting with the Benefits Manager to be held during your first few days of employment.
 You must enroll in health benefits within your first 60 days of employment or wait until the next open enrollment period.
 If you are prepared to enroll when you meet, please bring as much of your completed paperwork as you can.

 You will be invited to an instructor-led New Employee Orientation session within your first few weeks of employment.
 It is designed to provide a broad overview of the University of Baltimore highlighting our mission vision, values, strategic plan as well as key benefits and resources available to you as an employee.